Derrick Jones (cornerback)

-Derrick Jones (born December 4, 1994) is an American football cornerback and wide receiver for the New Orleans Breakers of the United States Football League (USFL).
+Derrick Jones (born December 4, 1994) is an American football cornerback for the Albany Firebirds of Arena Football One.
 He played college football at Ole Miss.
-He was drafted by the New York Jets in the sixth round of the 2017 NFL Draft.
+He was selected by the New York Jets in the sixth round of the 2017 NFL draft.

 College career

 Coming in to the Ole Miss Rebels football program as a three-star wide receiver, Jones switched to cornerback his freshman year and started four games.
 He then split his time at the two positions over his sophomore and junior seasons, playing sparingly at corner but working his way up to starting wide receiver junior year.
 However, Jones switched back to corner for his senior season.
 At the start of his senior year, Jones was suspended three games for violating the Rebels' conduct standards.
 In 2016, Jones took his first interception for a touchdown.

 Professional career

 New York Jets

-Jones was drafted by the New York Jets in the sixth round, 204th overall, in the 2017 NFL Draft.
+Jones was selected by the New York Jets in the sixth round, 204th overall, in the 2017 NFL draft.

 On August 10, 2019, Jones was waived by the Jets.